simonihmig/responsive-image/README.md

 {{responsive-image image="myImage.png"}}
 ```

-this will generate an img-tag with the resized images as srcset, so the browser can decide, which image fits the needs:
+This will generate an `img` tag with the resized images as the [`srcset` attribute](https://developer.mozilla.org/de/docs/Web/HTML/Element/img#attr-srcset), so the browser can decide, which image fits the needs:
 ```html
 <img id="ember308" src="/assets/images/responsive/myImage1080w.png" srcset="/assets/images/responsive/myImage640w.png 640w, /assets/images/responsive/myImage750w.png 750w, /assets/images/responsive/myImage1080w.png 1080w, /assets/images/responsive/myImage1536w.png 1536w, /assets/images/responsive/myImage2048w.png 2048w" class="ember-view">
 ```

-The image in the src-attribute is calculated from the component and will be used by browsers without the srcset-support.
+The image in the `src` attribute is calculated by the component and will be used by browsers without `srcset` support.

-Other attributes like 'alt', 'className' are optional:
+Other attributes like `alt`, `className` are optional:

 ```js
 {{responsive-image image="myImage.png" className="my-css-class" alt="This is my image"}}